bvasilop/udemy-complete-JS-course/5-advanced-JS/advanced-js.md

     };

-    // "apply" method is essentially the same as the "call" method except one major difference, when we use    "apply" method, we pass all the parameters for the function as an array instead of individually like we did    with the "call" method.
+    // "apply" method is essentially the same as the "call" method except one major difference, when we use **apply** method, we pass all the parameters for the function as an array instead of individually like we did with the "call" method.

     car1.getCarDescription(80000, 2010, 'blue'); // This car is a Porsche.
 The price is $80000.
 The year is 2010.
 The color is blue. // normal way of calling a function